ZurichNLP/mtrain/README.md

 #### Setting environment variables permanently
-If you want the environment variables to be loaded automatically for each of your shell sessions, simply add the two export statements above to your `~/.bashrc` or `~/.bash_profile`.
+If you want the environment variables to be loaded automatically for each of your shell sessions, simply add the export statements above to your `~/.bashrc` or `~/.bash_profile`.

 ### Installation using [pip](https://pypi.python.org/pypi/pip)